rwirdemann/restkit/README.md

 The `context` package contains adapter classes that adapt the external world (e.g. HTTP, SQL) to the language of the internal world.
 The subpackage name indicates the type of the external world and its direction.
-Thus, the http.books_handler implements a set of HTTP endpoints like `GET /books` and maps these incoming requests to internal services.
-Incoming adapter classes use ports of the ports.in package to delegate incoming requests.
+Thus, the http.books_handler implements a set of HTTP endpoints like `GET /books` and maps incoming HTTP requests to internal services.
+Incoming adapter classes use the interfaces provided by the `ports.in`` package to delegate incoming requests to the suitable application service.